jaisidhsingh/quickmatch/README.md

 ## Installation

+This package is released on <a href="https://pypi.org">PyPi</a> and can be found <a href="https://pypi.org/project/quickmatch/0.1.0/">here</a>.
 Installation can be simply done by `pip install quickmatch`.

 ### Dependancies